 Despite these actions, there are many signals that the JuD enjoys a privileged status with various levels of government.
-This kind of protected status has helped the group fuel its move into the mainstream of Pakistani society and politics.
-Despite the UN ban, the central government has not shut down JuD's or FIF's establishments completely,
+This kind of protection has helped the group fuel its move into the mainstream of Pakistani society and politics.
+Despite the UN ban, the central government has not shut down JuD's or FIF's establishments completely, claiming that the groups were primarily

-In many regards, the government intervention in the wake of Mumbai attacks can be best seen as an effort to avoid international criticism.22 Additionally, it is no secret that the provincial government of Punjab has provided and continues to provide significant financial and physical security for JuD's properties and establishments.23 In fact, the government approach could be interpreted as protecting the JuD in an effort to use it to further policy goals with an apparent degree of deniability.
-On January 24, 2015, for example, Pakistan's High Commissioner to India, Abdul Basit, clarified that there is no ban on JuD's activities, only that its accounts have been frozen and a travel ban has been implemented restricting foreign travel by its leaders, in accordance with the UN Security Council resolution.24
+In many regards, the government intervention in the wake of Mumbai attacks can be best seen as an effort avoid international criticism.22 Additionally, it is no secret that the provincial government of Punjab has provided and continues to provide significant financial and physical security for JuD's properties and establishments.23 In fact, the government approach could be interpreted as protecting the JuD in an effort to use it to further policy goals with an apparent degree of deniability.
+On January 24, 2015, for example, Pakistan's High Commissioner to India, Abdul Basit, clarified that there is no ban on JuD's activities, only that its accounts have been frozen and a travel ban has been implemented restricting foreign travel by its leaders, in accordance with the UN Security Council resolution.24 schools," The News, December 27, 2008.

-Pakistani agencies, such as the ISI, have systematically used Islamist ideologues like Saeed to raise issues like Jammu and Kashmir, but at a distance.25 This analysis is supported
+Pakistani agencies, such as the ISI, have systematically used Islamist ideologues such as Saeed to raise issues like Jammu and Kashmir, but at a distance.25 mosque, hospital, and other health facilities built on the JuD Markaz-e-Taiba campus at Muridke.

-22 Khalid Khattak, "Government takes over 10 JD schools", The News, December 27, 2008.
-23 For example, in the fiscal 2009-2010 the Punjab government allocated Pakistan Rupees 79.7 million (US\$936,240) to JuD's Al-Dawa School System, a mosque, hospital, and other health facilities built on the JuD Markaz-e-Taiba campus at Muridke.
 An additional Rs.
 3 million (US\$35,207) was given to schools run by Jamaat-ud-Dawa.
 Again in the budget for fiscal 2013-14 the Punjab provincial government allocated more than Rs.
 6.1 crore for Markaz-e-Taiba and allocated a further Rs.
 35 crore for setting up a Knowledge Park at the centre along with other developmental activities.
-See, "Punjab Govt. funded outfits on UN terror blacklist: report, Express Tribune/ AFP, June 17, 2010; Also, "Pakistan's Punjab Government allocates funds for JuD centre," Hindu/Press Trust of India, June 18, 2013.
-24 "JuD not banned, only accounts frozen: envoy", Daily Times, January 24, 2015.
+See, "Punjab Govt. funded outfits on UN terror blacklist: report, Express Tribune/ AFP, June 17, 2010; Also,